nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-nest/generators/controller.md

 Possible values: `jest`, `none`

-Test runner to use for unit tests.
+Test runner to use for unit tests